bitraenet/bitrae/README.md

 ### Installing a Full Node

 To set up a full node and join the Bitrae network, please use the `Bitrae_Node_Installer.sh` script available in our repository.
-This script simplifies the installation process, especially for users without prior experience, and is configured to install the node with non-GUI options by default.
+This script simplifies the installation process, especially for users without prior experience, and is configured to install the node with GUI options by default.

 **Installation Steps:**